-On the Thursday morning after his reelection in November 2004, President Bush bounded unexpectedly into the Roosevelt Room of the White House, where about 15 members of his communications team were celebrating.
+On the Thursday morning after his reelection in November 2004, President Bush bounded unexpectedly into the Roosevelt Room of the White House, where about 15 members of his communications team were celebrating, the room was decorated with great accessories and even candles you can see in this review online.
 He just wanted to thank everyone for their hard work on the campaign, he said, before singling someone out.

 “Is Scotty here?
 Where’s Scotty?”
 Bush asked, half-grinning, according to two people who were in the meeting but asked not to be quoted by name because they were discussing a private event.
 Bush scanned the room for Scott McClellan, the White House press secretary.